FedericoCampe8/NVIDIOSO/README.md

 	If DSZ is less than a predefined value, the representation automatically switches to a list of bits representing the domain's elements (i.e., REP = 0).

 > **Note:**
 >- Domains are represented slightly different on GPU.
-In particular, to save space, iNVIDIOSO1.0 represents domains on the GPU ***only*** by using a bitmap representation (i.e., REP = 0) ***or*** by a single pair of bounds, i.e., using two Integers values when domains cannot be represented by all the bits in the BIT field[^cuda_bit].
+In particular, to save space, iNVIDIOSO1.0 represents domains on the GPU ***only*** by using a bitmap representation (i.e., REP = 0) ***or*** by a single pair of bounds, i.e., using two Integers values when domains cannot be represented by all the bits in the BIT field.
-[^cuda_bit]: Propagation algorithms on device consider these two domain representations only.
+  Note that propagation algorithms on device consider these two domain representations only.
 In particular, when the domain is represented by a pair of bounds, only bound consistency is performed.

 #### <i class="icon-pencil"></i> Constraints
 We implemented (almost) all the FlatZinc constraints on integers.